 The first year of the programme brings all students to the same threshold of knowledge.
-In addition to classes in your chosen pathway, you will study a broad range of core subjects including Theatre History, Period Style, Contemporary Theatre, Health and Safety, and Stagecraft and Production Process.
+In addition to classes and project work in your chosen pathway, you will study a broad range of core subjects including History of Theatre, Contextual Studies, Contemporary Theatre, Health and Safety, and Stagecraft and Production Process.
 Classes are project-based and you will be encouraged to enhance and inform your work by engaging with the profession externally.
 For example, when studying trends in contemporary theatre you will see a wide range of shows, including leading international productions at the Barbican Centre.
-When studying period styles you will visit galleries and museums to look at examples and gather ideas.
+When studying Contextual Studies you will visit galleries and museums to look at examples and gather ideas.

-In this first year, you will also take a core module called Associated Studies, which allows you to take three short courses in areas of interest from one of the other three pathways.
+In this first year, you will also take a core module called Associated Studies, which allows you to take three short taster courses in areas of interest from one of the other three pathways.

-From the second year onwards, vou will be immersed in Guildhall School's extraordinary productions and events, working alongside professional directors, designers and lighting designers on a full-time basis.
+From the second year onwards, you will be immersed in Guildhall School's extraordinary productions, films and events, working alongside professional directors, designers and lighting designers on a full-time basis.
 Work on productions is complemented by talks delivered by industry professionals.

-The final year provides you with true exposure to professional theatre and live events and the opportunity to make essential future contacts.
+The final year provides you with true exposure to professional theatre, film projects and live events and the opportunity to make essential future contacts.
 All students are encouraged to undertake leading roles in their chosen fields, and some go on to lead a whole team in a Production Management role.

 You will also complete a personal graduation project as well as work experience with a professional company or practitioner.